- Hourly / - BiWeekly /

 Education: A Master’s degree in Nursing or a health-related field from an accredited college or university.

-Experience: Four years of experience as a Registered Nurse in the option for which application is made to include two years in a supervisory, consultative, teaching or administrative capacity.
+Experience: Four years of experience as a Registered Nurse in the Psychiatric option including two years in a supervisory, consultative, teaching or administrative capacity.

-Note: 1.
-A Bachelor’s degree in Nursing or a health-related field from an accredited college or university and six years of experience as a Registered Nurse in the option for which application is made to include four years in a supervisory, consultative, teaching or administrative capacity may be substituted for the required education and experience.
+1. Candidates may substitute the possession of a Bachelor’s degree in Nursing or a health-related field from an accredited college or university and six years of experience as a Registered Nurse in the Psychiatric option including four years in a supervisory, consultative, teaching or administrative capacity for the required education and experience.

 2. Candidates may substitute U.S. Armed Forces military service experience at a rank of Corporal/Petty Officer or higher as a commissioned officer in Nursing classifications or Nursing and Hospital Administration specialty codes in the Nursing field of work on a year-for-year basis for the required experience and education.

-1. Candidates for positions in this classification must possess a current license as a Registered Nurse from the Maryland State Board of Nursing, 4140 Patterson Avenue, Baltimore, Maryland 21215.
+1. Candidates for positions in this classification must possess a current license as a Registered Nurse from the Maryland State Board of Nursing, 4140 Patterson Avenue, Baltimore, Maryland 21215 or possess a current multi-state license in party states that candidates have declared as primary states of residence.

 2. Employees in this classification may be assigned duties which require the operation of an automobile.
 Employees assigned such duties will be required to possess a motor vehicle operator’s license valid in the State of Maryland.